nextcloud/documentation/developer_manual/exapp_development/development_overview/ExAppOverview.rst

 .. note::
 	These Makefiles are typically written to work in the `nextcloud-docker-dev <https://github.com/juliusknorr/nextcloud-docker-dev>`_ development environment.

-For a complete example, you can take a look at our `Makefile for the Visionatrix app <https://github.com/cloud-py-api/visionatrix/blob/main/Makefile>`_.
+For a complete example, you can take a look at our `Makefile for the 3rd-party service example <https://github.com/cloud-py-api/visionatrix/blob/main/Makefile>`_.
 This example also requires the ``xmlstarlet`` program to be installed so that the Makefile can automatically detect the ExApp version from the info.xml file.